Post job

 A floor manager is responsible for supervising the general operations of a specific department in an organization.
 Floor manager tasks include assisting customers, ensuring prompt resolution of clients' inquiries, distributing tasks to the staff, and monitoring the employees' performance.
 A floor manager will be in charge of checking inventories and report inadequate supplies, identifying business opportunities to increase the company's sales and profitability, developing strategic procedures to maintain customer satisfaction, and managing disputes from the customers and employees.
 A floor manager must have excellent leadership and communication skills to address specific concerns and process customers' requests as needed.

-There are some key differences in responsibilities as well.
-For example, a retail supervisor responsibilities require skills like "cash handling," "wine," "work ethic," and "retail store."
+There are some key differences in the responsibilities of each position.
+For example, retail supervisor responsibilities require skills like "cash handling," "wine," "work ethic," and "retail store."
 Meanwhile a typical floor manager has skills in areas such as "pallets," "flyers," "safety standards," and "fine dining."
-This difference in skills reveals how truly different these two careers really are.
+This difference in skills reveals the differences in what each career does.

 A part-time key manager is a senior manager employed to work part-time.
 Key managers are hired for their expertise and experience for business development and growth to increase revenues, production, and profits.
 Part-time key managers are also responsible for recruiting the right talent to implement and attain the set targets.
 Part-time key managers may cover for full-time key managers or assist them in their roles.

-Not everything about these jobs is different.
+Part-time key manager positions earn higher pay than retail supervisor roles.
+They earn a $38,010 higher salary than retail supervisors per year.Only some things about these jobs are the same.
 Take their skills, for example.
-Retail supervisors and part-time key managers both include similar skills like "pos," "product knowledge," and "cleanliness" on their resumes.
+Retail supervisors and part-time key managers both require similar skills like "pos," "product knowledge," and "cleanliness" to carry out their responsibilities.

 While some skills are similar in these professions, other skills aren't so similar.
-For example, several resumes showed us that retail supervisor responsibilities requires skills like "cash handling," "wine," "work ethic," and "retail sales."
-But a part-time key manager might use skills, such as, "quality customer service," "store associates," "necessary paperwork," and "store appearance."
+For example, resumes show us that retail supervisor responsibilities requires skills like "cash handling," "wine," "work ethic," and "retail sales."
+But a part-time key manager might use other skills in their typical duties, such as, "quality customer service," "store associates," "necessary paperwork," and "store appearance."

-On the topic of education, part-time key managers earn similar levels of education than retail supervisors.
-In general, they're 0.6% less likely to graduate with a Master's Degree and 0.2% more likely to earn a Doctoral Degree.
+Part-time key managers earn similar levels of education than retail supervisors in general.
+They're 0.6% less likely to graduate with a Master's Degree and 0.2% more likely to earn a Doctoral Degree.

 A co-manager's role is to supervise business operations and perform administrative tasks as support to a manager.
 One of the primary functions of a co-manager is to delegate tasks of team members and arrange schedules.
 They also evaluate progress, produce the necessary documentation, maintain a record of data, identify issues and opportunities, and assist in coordinating with other employees.
 A co-manager may also have the task of hiring and training new workforce members, enforcing policies and regulations at all times.

-There are many key differences between these two careers as shown by resumes from each profession.
-Some of those differences include the skills required to complete responsibilities within each role.
-As an example of this, a retail supervisor is likely to be skilled in "wine," "work ethic," "retail sales," and "store management," while a typical co-manager is skilled in "perform routine maintenance," "store sales," "excellent interpersonal," and "drive sales."
+There are many key differences between these two careers, including some of the skills required to perform responsibilities within each role.
+For example, a retail supervisor is likely to be skilled in "wine," "work ethic," "retail sales," and "store management," while a typical co-manager is skilled in "perform routine maintenance," "store sales," "excellent interpersonal," and "drive sales."

-Co-managers typically study at similar levels compared with retail supervisors.
+Co-managers earn the best pay in the retail industry, where they command an average salary of $64,497.
+Retail supervisors earn the highest pay from the hospitality industry, with an average salary of $33,344.Most co-managers achieve a similar degree level compared to retail supervisors.
 For example, they're 0.5% more likely to graduate with a Master's Degree, and 0.3% more likely to earn a Doctoral Degree.

 As the name entails, sales associates or associate managers are responsible for helping the store manager organize and run the retail stores.
 Their roles and responsibilities include ensuring that the store's goals are met by the sales team, hiring and training sales staff, and monitoring inventory.
 They are also expected to analyze consumer behavior, look for competitive products in the market, and communicate and evaluate clients' needs.
 To be qualified for this position, you should have experience as an assistant manager, organizational and leadership skills, and proficiency in MS Office.

-Even though a few skill sets overlap, there are some differences that are important to note.
+Even though a few skill sets overlap between retail supervisors and sales associate/managers, there are some differences that are important to note.
 For one, a retail supervisor might have more use for skills like "cash handling," "cleanliness," "wine," and "work ethic."
-Meanwhile, some sales associate/managers might include skills like "strong customer service," "store sales," "stock room," and "sales transactions" on their resume.
+Meanwhile, some responsibilities of sales associate/managers require skills like "strong customer service," "store sales," "stock room," and "sales transactions. "